 Linda Reinstein

-Linda’s journey as a mesothelioma advocate began when her husband was diagnosed with the disease in 2003.
-Just one year later in 2004, she co-founded the Asbestos Disease Awareness Organization (ADAO), of which she is currently president and CEO.
+Linda Reinstein’s journey as a mesothelioma advocate began when her husband was diagnosed with the disease in 2003.
+Just one year later, she co-founded the Asbestos Disease Awareness Organization (ADAO), which is now one of the largest non-profit organizations focused on advocating for asbestos victims.

-Linda has acted as a congressional witness on multiple occasions and has presented hundreds of speeches in 20 countries.
-She uses her 40 years of organizing experience and her mastery of social media to bring together and give a voice to those affected by asbestos-related diseases like mesothelioma.
+Linda has testified before Congress on multiple occasions and has given hundreds of speeches in 20 countries to raise awareness of mesothelioma and the ongoing threat of asbestos.
+She uses her skills and experience to bring together and give a voice to those affected by this cancer-causing mineral.

 Barbara McQueen

-Barbara McQueen (neé Minty) was a model in the 1970s and is the widow of actor Steve McQueen.
-They were married for just over three years before he died of mesothelioma.
+Barbara Minty McQueen was a model in the 1970s and is the widow of actor Steve McQueen.
+The couple was married for just over three years before Steve died of mesothelioma.

 Since 2012, Barbara has worked as a mesothelioma advocate and board member of ADAO.
-She also wrote a book about her life and marriage, including her experiences as Steve’s caregiver during the final six months of his life, called Steve McQueen — The Last Mile.
+She also wrote a book called Steve McQueen: The Last Mile about her life and marriage, including her experiences as Steve’s caregiver during the final six months of his life.

 Mary Hesdorffer